code61/short_format_notes/_sessions/c3s4/4_email.md

 title: Sending email
 ---

 Today we'll be looking at sending email from a ruby program.
 To do this we'll be using a library called [Pony](https://github.com/benprew/pony).
 Pony is a light-weight, simple library (in comparison more fully fledged options like [ActionMailer](http://guides.rubyonrails.org/action_mailer_basics.html)).
-After a small amount of configuration, it allows you to send emails with a single function call.
+After a small amount of configuration, it allows you to send emails with a single command.

 We'll be using a google account to send the email - you will need to input your username and password, and it will look like the email came from your gmail account.
 Using gmail is a good solution for a small test app like this.
 When you get bigger you will start hitting gmails sending limits, and you will want to investigate other solutions e.g. [sendgrid](http://sendgrid.com/) or [mandrill](http://mandrill.com/).
 For further options see the [heroku addons page](https://addons.heroku.com/).